Sebastiaan40/cyclops_paper/paper/draft.md

 One example where this is not fulfilled are singular points.
 Another example that applies to cardiac tissue is when the wavefront of the excitation wave hits a refractory region.
 This forms a discontinuity or defect in the form of a line.
-A full discussion about this phenomena can be found in [@tomii2021spatial], but for our purpose it is enough to define a phase defect as a discontinuity in the phase field.
+A full discussion about this phenomenon can be found in [@tomii2021spatial], but for our purpose it is enough to define a phase defect as a discontinuity in the phase field.

 Figure~LINK show an example on how to adjust the curves when phase defects and holes are present.